 Because of the way I was scooping her up, the bite has a bit of a twist to it.
 You should be able to clearly see where the lower mandible (2 points, U-shaped on the bottom) got me.
 Her upper mandible only makes one point, and was not directly aligned with the lower mandible.
 Thankfully, she didn't REALLY try to scoop the meat from my arm so there was no blood.
 I got these shots with my cellphone camera RIGHT after it happened.
 That may explain why the picture quality isn't as good as other photos on this page, but it still illustrates the point clearly.

 Bite photos from April 4, 2007

 I want to make clear that the facial bites I have received were never due to my letting Baby get on my shoulder.
 I NEVER allow her on my shoulder!!
 This latest bite was a result of trying to pick her up off the floor.
-I was attempting to towel her to be able to handle her safely, and she popped out from under the towel and hopped up, catching me on the nose.
+I was attempting to towel her to be able to handle her safely, and she lunged out from under the towel, catching me on the nose.
 (Picture her popping out from underneath the towel like a snapping turtle out of its shell!)
-No words of reprimand were given, as I think the look on my face (not anger, but disappointment and hurt) were surely enough.
+No words of reprimand were given, as I think the look on my face (not anger, but pain) were surely enough.
 I didn't have any words anyway.

 I know better than to take it personally.
 I also know I just failed to see the opportunity I gave her to get me.
 She was always slick, and studying each move I made to see when it may have been a good opportunity to get me.
 She figured this one out before I did.
 She waited for me to slip up - and I did.
 I feel so sorry that she's in captivity.
 I feel so sorry she's hybrid.
 Those things make her so confused and angry.
 Too many of these birds wind up cast aside by their families because breeders and pet stores don't warn them that these are WILD animals that don't belong in our homes.